 Total Experience (TX) is a concept that many business and technology leaders continue to grapple with.
-What does it mean in relation to your business, how can you assess TX in your organization, and how do you measure successful TX progress?
+What does it mean in relation to your business, how can you assess TX in your organisation, and how do you measure successful TX progress?

-The following five points will provide an overview of TX so you can better understand how it impacts your business.
+The following five points will provide an overview of TX, so you can better understand how it impacts your business.

 The Four Experience Disciplines Combined

 It is widely accepted there are four experience disciplines in the increasingly digital business landscape: